esovetkin/jbs/docs/language.md

   Unknown escapes are preserved literally; for example, `"\n"` remains backslash plus `n`.
   Strings can be appended: `"a" + "b" == "ab"`, and replicated: `"a" * 3 == "aaa"`.

-- Booleans can be written as `true`, `True`, `TRUE`, `false`, ...
+- Booleans can be written as `true`, `True`, `TRUE`, `false`, `False`, `FALSE`.

   Booleans work with logical operators and comparisons: `true && (threads > 1) and !enabled`.
   Conjunction can be written as `&`, `&&`, or `and`.
 Disjunction can be written as `|`, `||`, or `or`.
-  All spellings use JBS's eager, vector-aware logical semantics; they are not short-circuit operators.
+  All spellings use JBS's eager, vector-aware logical semantics: both operands are evaluated, and list/tuple operands are combined element-wise.
+They are not short-circuit operators.

 ### Lists / tuples